matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 /op @yourMjolnirBot:example.com 100
 ```

-The bot really does need those privileges to be able to actually kick and ban
-people from the rooms it protects, or change other people's power level.
-Keep in
-mind that whoever has access to Mjolnir credentials effectively has powerlevel
-100 in those rooms.
-In this configuration Mjolnir is de-facto the owner of your
-community rooms.
-Some more advanced configurations allow you to keep more
-privileges than mjolnir, but they are quite tedious to set-up.
-We will not cover
-in this documentation.
+You should spend some time thinking about what privileges you want to give to your Mjolnir.
+A common setup is to give the Mjolnir user power level 100.
+This gives Mjolnir the permissions to kick and ban people from the rooms it protects.
+This has a couple of implications.
+First, anyone with access to the Mjolnir has power level 100 in the rooms it protects.
+Also, Mjolnir is the de-facto owner of those community rooms.
+For more advanced set-ups, read the [spec covering power levels](https://spec.matrix.org/v1.5/client-server-api/#mroompower_levels).

 ## Getting moderation reports